-Detecting an aortic dissection can be tricky because the symptoms are similar to those of a variety of health problems.
-Doctors often suspect an aortic dissection if the following signs and symptoms are present:
+Detecting an aortic dissection can be a challenge because the symptoms are similar to those of many other health problems.
+Your doctor may think you have an aortic dissection if you have:

-Transesophageal echocardiogram (TEE).
-This test uses high-pitched sound waves to produce an image of the heart.
-A TEE is a special type of echocardiogram in which an ultrasound probe is inserted through the esophagus.
-The ultrasound probe is placed close to the heart and the aorta, providing a clearer picture of your heart than would a regular echocardiogram.
+- Transesophageal echocardiogram (TEE).
+This test uses sound waves to create pictures of the heart in motion.
+A TEE is a special type of echocardiogram in which an ultrasound probe (transducer) is guided through your esophagus and placed close to your heart.
+This test gives your doctor a clearer picture of your heart and aorta than would a regular echocardiogram.

-Magnetic resonance angiogram (MRA).
-An MRI uses a magnetic field and pulses of radio wave energy to make pictures of the body.
-An MRA uses this technique to look at blood vessels.
+- Magnetic resonance angiogram (MRA).
+An MRA uses a magnetic field and radio wave energy to create images of your blood vessels.

 An aortic dissection is a medical emergency requiring immediate treatment.
-Therapy may include surgery or medications, depending on the area of the aorta involved.
+Treatment may include surgery or medications, depending on the area of the aorta involved.